actions-marketplace-validations/Bonfire_recent-activity/README.md

 # Tabulated Recent Activity

 This GitHub Action is a fork of [recent-activity](https://github.com/Readme-Workflows/recent-activity) by [Readme-Workflows](https://github.com/Readme-Workflows).
-It is nearly identical, with the only difference being that the recent activity data is tabulated
+It is nearly identical, with the only difference being that the recent activity data is tabulated.

+This GitHub Action can also be found [on the marketplace](https://github.com/marketplace/actions/readme-github-activity-tabulated).

 ## Preview